AXPZ20 KNHC 031544

 03.4S to 30N, east of 120W including the Gulf of California, and

 from the Equator to 30N, between 120W and 140W.
 The following

 information is based on satellite imagery, weather observations,

 radar, and meteorological analysis.

-Mon.
-Please see the latest High Seas Forecast at
+Please read the latest High Seas Forecast issued by the National

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...